 Do Not Process Records with Errors

 When this option is checked, records with errors will not be output by the object.
 When this option is off, records with errors will be output by the object, and a record message will be attached to the record.
-This record message can then feed into downstream objects on the dataflow, for example a destination file that will capture record messages, or a log that will capture the messages and as well as collect their statistics.
+This record message can then be fed into downstream objects in the dataflow, for example a destination file that will capture record messages, or a log that will capture messages and collect statistics as well.